-Fee schedule Management Fee: 0.75% per annum (UCPF-III)
+Management Fee: 0.75% per annum (UCPF-III)

-The Minimum Portfolio size for inclusion in the composite is as follows:
+The Minimum Portfolio Rs.100 Millic n per Fund

+size for inclusion in the (which is also the

+composite is as follows: minimum regu latory

+For Portfolio/Fund requirement to sta art a

+fund)

-For Portfolio/Fund Rs.100 Million per Fund (which is also the minimum regulatory requirement to start a fund) For SMA Rs.
-25 Million per Managed Account.
+For SMA Rs.
+25 Million per

+Managed Account.

 Since number of Portfolios in the composite is less than five therefore calculation of internal dispersion is not required.
+Ex-Post Standard Deviation